Have you ever needed to run an application or load a library that requires a newer version of glibc?

 ldd (GNU libc) 2.12.

-In our case, we were running an older version of Linux (CentOS/RHEL 6.x) and attempting to use a C library that only supported glibc 2.14 or higher.
+We were running an older version of Linux (CentOS/RHEL 6.x) and using a C library that only supported glibc 2.14 or higher.

 Normally, the correct choice would be to either: